karllhughes/personal-blog-5/_posts/2025-01-02-side-project-ideas.md

 ### 23. Uber or Lyft Driver

 If you have a car, you can drive for ride-sharing platforms such as Uber and Lyft.
-Once you’ve signed up for your preferred platform and you’re cleared as a driver-partner, you can start driving people around as a legitimate side project.
+Once you’ve signed up for your preferred platform and you’re cleared as a driver-partner, you can start driving people around as a legitimate side hustle.

+That said, it's gotten pretty competitive, so be sure to read up on [best practices for Uber and Lyft driving](https://amzn.to/4jeSPB5) if you want to make this a serious side gig.

 ### 24. PostMates Driver